 The Evolution of Content Marketing + Our Predictions for the Future of the Industry

-If we’ve learned anything about content marketing during our 10 years in business, it’s that content marketing is constantly evolving.
-Over the past decade, we’ve seen the industry grow in not only prominence, but also complexity.
-That’s why we’re breaking it down.
-Read on to learn about the history of content marketing, how it has changed over the past 10 years, and our predictions for the future of the content marketing industry.
+Read on to learn about the history of content marketing, how it has changed in the past decade, and our predictions for the future of the content marketing industry.

 The History of Content Marketing